Metallosis from Metal on Metal Hip Replacements

 Brands of Hip Cases Our Attorneys are Currently Reviewing

-If you have one of the hips implants listed, contact us immediately because are time limits to file a claim.
+If you have one of the hips implants listed, contact us immediately because there are time limits to file a claim.
 We are NOT reviewing any metal on polyethylene or ceramic type hip implant cases other than the Stryker LFit V40.